 At first glance, the New Testament can seem wildly different from the Old Testament—but is it?
 Jesus saw himself as the fulfillment of the Hebrew Scriptures and the climax of the story that began thousands of years before his birth.
 In this episode, join Tim, Jon, and Carissa as they explore the unity of the New Testament and the intricate yet consistent storyline of the Bible.

 Who Is the Bible About?

 Is the story of the Bible about humans or God?
 Because the Bible is about the Messiah—the God who became human—it’s about both God and humans.
-In this episode, Tim, Jon, and Carissa discuss how the story of the Bible and all of its main themes come to their fulfillment in Jesus, making it a story that’s personal but not private, a redemption story for all of us.
+In this episode, Tim, Jon, and Carissa discuss how the story of the Bible and all of its main themes come to their fulfiillment in Jesus, making it a redemption story for all of us.

 Literature for a Lifetime

-What’s the ideal way to study the Bible?
+What’s the ideal way to [study the Bible](https://bibleproject.com/)?
 Is it 20 minutes of reading every morning or larger blocks of time throughout the week?
 In this episode, join Tim, Jon, and Carissa as they discuss what it means for the Bible to be ancient Jewish meditation literature.
-The biblical authors never intended for it to be understood in one sitting, but over the course of a lifetime of re-reading.
+The biblical authors intended for it to be understood over the course of a lifetime of rereading, not in one sitting.

 Inspiration, Quiet Time, and Slaying Your Giants

 How were the books of the Bible selected?
 What should we do if we have a hard time reading the Bible?
 How does the Bible apply to daily life?
 In this episode, Tim, Jon, and Carissa respond to your questions from the Paradigm series so far.
 Thanks to our audience for all your incredible questions!